 Class A Central 1 shares are subject to an annual rebalancing mechanism and are issued and redeemable at par value.
 There is no separately quoted market value for these shares; however, fair value is determined to be equivalent to the par value due to the fact that transactions occur at par value on a regular and recurring basis.
 The Credit Union is not intending to dispose of any shares as the services supplied by Central 1 are relevant to the day to day activities of the Credit Union.
 Dividends on these shares are at the discretion of the Board of Directors of Central 1.
-During the year 1,078,092 Class A shares were redeemed by Central 1 in exchange for 1,078,092 Class F shares having a par value of \$1 per share.

 Class E Central 1 shares are redeemable at \$100 per share.
+Class F shares having a par value of \$1 per share.
 Due to the uncertainty of future redemptions of Class E shares, the Credit Union has deemed that cost is an appropriate proxy of fair value for this class of shares.